Tri-State League

 The Tri-State League was the name of six different circuits in American minor league baseball.

 History

 The first league of that name played for four years (1887–1890) and consisted of teams in Ohio, Michigan and West Virginia.
+The Canton Nadjys won the 1889 Tri State League championship.
+Cy Young pitched for the Nadjys in his first professional season and acquired his "Cy" nickname while pitching for Canton.

 The second league, played from 1904–1914, and had member clubs in Delaware, New Jersey and Pennsylvania.